Karma0151235/mf-neumf-hcam_yelp_dataset_CARS/README.md

 3. **Data Preparation**

-   <ol>Download the [Yelp dataset files](https://www.kaggle.com/datasets/yelp-dataset/yelp-dataset) (business.json, review.json, etc.) into the datasets/ directory. </ol>
+a.
+Download the [Yelp dataset files](https://www.kaggle.com/datasets/yelp-dataset/yelp-dataset) (business.json, review.json, etc.) into the datasets/ directory.

-   <ol>Important: Ensure that all scripts reference the dataset path. </ol>
+b.
+Important: Ensure that all scripts reference the dataset path.